-PAYMENTS
+02. PAYMENTS

 A. Payment will be made on a calendar month basis in arrears upon submission of an invoice.
-Payment will be due on the 30^{th} calendar day after receipt of a proper invoice or date of receipt of services, whichever is later.
-In the event the Order begins or ends during the month, payments will be prorated based on the number of calendar days in the respective month.
+Payment will be due on the 30th calendar day after receipt of a proper invoice or date of receipt of services, whichever is later.
+In the event the task order begins or ends during the month, payments will be prorated based on the number of calendar days in the respective month.

-B. It is the objective of the Government to obtain complete and satisfactory performance in accordance with the terms of specifications and requirements of this Order.
-The criteria for deductions and adjustments below will be used by the Government in determining monetary deductions for nonperformance of work under this Order and for adjustments for deficiencies in the performance of work.
+B. It is the objective of the Government to obtain complete and satisfactory performance in accordance with the terms of specifications and requirements of this BPA.
+The criteria for deductions and adjustments below will be used by the Government in determining monetary deductions for nonperformance of work under this task order and for adjustments for deficiencies in the performance of work.
+In no event shall contractor invoice or FPS be obligated to pay for any hours in excess of the amount identified within a task order (inclusive of all modifications).

 C. The Contractor is responsible for submitting accurate invoices that reflect the actual services provided each month.
-Where there are variances between the requirements cited in the Order(s) and the work actually performed (e.g., unmanned posts), the Contractor shall attach a separate sheet to the invoice detailing each instance of a variance.
+Where there are variances between the requirements cited in the task order(s) and the work actually performed (e.g., unmanned posts), the Contractor shall attach a separate sheet to the invoice detailing each instance of a variance.
 The Contractor shall compute the invoice price to reflect the actual amount owed.
 Submission of false invoices shall be subject to contractual and legal actions.

-D. To verify the monthly payment for productive man-hours, the Contracting Officer's Technical Representative may compare the man-hours required in the Order with the GSA Form 139, Record of Time of Arrival and Departure from Buildings, or other approved sign-in/sign-out form.
+D. To verify the monthly payment for productive man-hours, the CO's designated representative may compare the man-hours required in the task order with the DHS Form 139, Record of Time of Arrival and Departure from Buildings, or other approved sign-in/sign-out form.
 The Government may perform a 100% comparison or sampled comparison to verify the accuracy of the Contractor's invoice.
-The Government will only pay for services actually rendered by the Contractor.
-If variances are noted between the invoice and the GSA Form 139, the Government will propose an Order deduction.
-For example, if the Order required that a post be manned for 12 hours, and the Contractor billed for 12 hours, but the GSA Form 139 shows that post was manned for 10 hours, the 10 hours will prevail and the Government will deduct the difference.
+The Government will only pay for services actually rendered by the Contractor and funded on the contract/task order.
+If variances are noted between the invoice and the DHS Form 139, the Government will propose a contract deduction.
+For example, If the task order required that a post be manned for 12 hours, and the Contractor billed for 12 hours, but the DHS Form 139 shows that post was manned for 10 hours, the 10 hours will prevail and the Government will deduct the difference.

-Any inquiries regarding payment shall be directed to the Contracting Officer.
+Any inquiries regarding payment shall be directed to the COTR and/or CO.